How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 Most lenders set a maximum DTI of around 43%, though some conventional loans allow slightly higher.
 If your monthly income is $5,000 and your existing debt payments total $1,500, your DTI is already at 30% before the mortgage is added.

 Student loans, car payments, and credit card minimums all count toward this number.
-If your DTI is already above 35%, it is worth reducing existing debt before adding a mortgage to the picture.
+If your DTI is above 35%, reducing existing debt before adding a mortgage to the picture is worth doing.
 A lower DTI also strengthens your negotiating position with lenders.

-The standard comparison lists the obvious points: buying builds equity, renting gives you flexibility.
+The standard comparison covers the obvious points: buying builds equity, renting gives flexibility.
 Both true.
-But the less-discussed tradeoffs are often the ones that matter most for people sitting on the fence.
+But the less-discussed tradeoffs are often the ones that matter most for people on the fence.

 Renting is not throwing money away.
-It is paying for housing and, importantly, for options.
+It is paying for housing and, just as importantly, for options.

 Beyond flexibility, renting also means: